oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 2. Proactive - In this case, the Punit can perform a calculation based on the current configuration of the chip and frequency requests to predict the worst case power that could be generated.
-If this calculation exceeds the proactive limit, a search is done to find the maximum frequency limits that will fit within the limit and those will be actual frequencies.
+If this calculation exceeds the proactive limit, a search is done to find the maximum frequency that will fit within the limit.

 Limits need not be applied at the hardware scope level of a device.
 Devices are subdivided into one or more power domains.
 A power domain is a hardware scope